 Overall, the best way to be prepared is by understanding how technology works and teaching them how to safely peruse through the internet.
 Yes, there are dangerous things about the internet (just like there are dangers on the streets), but telling them to avoid the internet altogether will only make them want to explore it more.
 More likely than not, all their friends are on it, whether their friends are in real life or online.
 So, whether we like it or not, they’ll most likely find ways to peruse through the web on their own.
 That can lead to a lot of dangerous situations that could be easily avoided if they were made aware of them from the start.
 It’s better to educate ourselves, and then educate them about how to be safe online while still having fun.

-Additional reading about screen time and how it impacts children’s health:
+Additional reading about how screen time impacts children’s health: